Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Methodology

-Once the set of candidate influencer nodes, denoted as $\mathcal{V}_S$, is produced by GAFExplainer, we further prune it by choosing the top-$B$ influential nodes according to a widely used centrality measure, namely eigenvector centrality~\cite{bonacich2007some}.
-This ensures that the nodes selected for perturbation are not only locally important to the prediction task but also structurally central in the graph.
-We combine GAFExplainer with eigenvector centrality to ensure the selected nodes are not only relevant to the prediction task but also restricted by the budget, as GAFExplainer may return a subgraph larger than the available budget.
-This strategy allows the PGD attack to focus on perturbing the most influential nodes as per the budget, thereby improving attack efficiency while maintaining stealthiness by avoiding excessive changes to irrelevant nodes.
+Once the set of candidate influencer nodes, denoted as $\mathcal{V}_S$, is produced by GAFExplainer, we further prune it by choosing the top-$B$ influential nodes according to a widely used centrality measure, namely eigenvector centrality~\cite{newman2010networks}.
 Eigenvector centrality assesses a node's importance by considering the centrality of its neighbors.
 In other words, a node is considered influential if it is connected to other influential nodes.
 Let vector $c$ collect the eigenvector centrality of all nodes in graph $G$.
 We have $\mathbf{A}c=\lambda_{max}c$ where $\lambda_{max}$ is the largest eigenvalue of $\mathbf{A}$.
 We rank the nodes in $\mathcal{V}_S$ according to their eigenvector centrality and select the top $B$ nodes among them.
 This yields the set of influential nodes, denoted as $\bar{\mathcal{V}}$.
-The features of these nodes are then perturbed by BETA.
+The features of these nodes are then perturbed by PGD.

+We note that the proposed pruning strategy ensures that the nodes selected for perturbation maximize both the influence on the target node classification outcome and the multi-hop diffusion of the injected perturbations.
+Concretely, in a linearized GNN with $L$ layers, the propagation of features is governed by the $L$-th power of the adjacency matrix, $\mathbf{A}^L$.
+By performing a spectral decomposition, $\mathbf{A}^L$ can be expressed as $\sum_{k=1}^N \lambda_k^L \mathbf{v}_k \mathbf{v}_k^T$.
+Notice that eigenvalues are squared in this expression, so the principal spectral component, which is $\mathbf{v}_k=c$, is the primary driver of information diffusion.